fmbot-discord/docs/docs/commands/artists.md

 ### .artist (`.a`)

-Shows information about the artist you're currently listening to or the one you're searching for.
+Shows information about current artist or the one you're searching for.

 Options:

 * Artist - An artist you want to search for.
+* Random - Use `random`/`rnd` to view a random artist you've listened to

 !!! note "Examples"
     `.a`